Facilities Sand Management for the Upstream Oil & Gas Industry

 An inclusion paradigm that all oil & gas wells produce sand, either now or in the future, deals with co-production of fluids and solids.
 A solids handling methodology incorporating separation, collection, cleaning, dewatering, transport, and disposal into new or existing facilities simplifies production operations, extends facilities life, restarts shut-in wells, can improve total hydrocarbon recovery, and allows sustainable hydrocarbon production.

-- Define and characterize oil & gas produced solids including key terms and concepts
+- Define and characterize oil and gas produced solids including key terms and concepts

 - Design and specify piping, valves, and instruments for facilities with solids production